 Our total patent portfolio filings is defined as the total number of active cases in all countries and includes issued patents and pending patent applications.
-2017 patent portfolio number (11,534) is lower due to SABIC's decision to drop off more than 1,000 patents that no longer add strategic value, resulting in savings of around US\$2 million in patent-maintenance fees.
-Further, the drop in new patent filings is primarily because of the strategic decision to file patents on projects that are business critical and at an advanced stage.
+2018 patent portfolio number (11,738) is similar to last year.
+This number fluctuates because some patents no longer add strategic value, shile other new filings are added that are important to the business critical.